nicnocquee/appolo/README.md

 Made by a developer.
 For developers.
 --

 There are so many single page landing page for showcasing a single app.
 But I need a theme to showcase multiple apps and I couldn't find it.
 And since I've been using Github with Jekyll and Octopress to blog, I figured it'd be nice to have a Jekyll them for apps showcase.
 This theme is based on a [Zoom Slider demo](http://tympanus.net/codrops/2015/07/06/zoom-slider/) in [Codrops](http://tympanus.net/codrops).
 Appolo also comes with custom [Liquid](https://github.com/Shopify/liquid/wiki) tags to help writing an app's page easier.
+Check out my [apps' website](http://www.delightfuldev.com) to see it in action.

 Quick start
 --